SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

                             use the same temporary run directory more than once.
       --waitjob WAITJOB     use -W waitjob in call to qsub, to make current job wait for on waitjob.
+Waitjob is the queue job number --queue-job-cmd {qsub,sbatch}
+                            Command to use to submit the bash script to execute the NEMO run; defaults to qsub.
-Waitjob is the queue job number -q, --quiet           don't show the run directory path or job submission message
+      -q, --quiet           don't show the run directory path or job submission message